 "What is there to do with so much coin?"
 Lupin said, coughing and trying to inch away from Gree, with little success.
-"It sounds like it would be a great burden."
+"It sounds like a burden."

 The Verido believed in trading, they did not accept coin for services or items, attributing value to a seemingly worthless piece of metal was a strange concept for them.
 Coin makes people crazy, for some reason everyone seems to want to amass a vast amount of it.
 Lupin tried to picture Gree in a bath of coin, and failed to see the enjoyment in it.
 People seemed to attribute more worth to coin than to the services they pay for.

 "Many coin, much success," saying this, Gree pulled out a shiny golden coin, which in turn, found itself into the palm of Lupin's hand.
 The coin had a face printed in its centre, but the quality of the engravings made it hard to make out its features.
-The phrase 'Montore, might is right' was inscribed on it, and on the flip side was the number one hundred.
+Montore was inscribed on it, and on the flip side was the number one hundred.
 Lupin was going to return the coin but Gree refused it.

-"Keep this, this payment for favour I ask.
-Lupin ask Nono for Gree, ora?"
+"Keep this, is payment for favor I ask.
+Lupin ask Nono for Gree ora?"